LRZ-CXS-Teaching/Julia26-course/hands-on_solution/S3/Ray_Path_Tracing.md

 Look for what takes longest to run.
 Next, check why it takes so long.
 Last, try to reduce this runtime (possibly in an isolated environment - check type stability of that function, etc.).

 [Youtube: "[08x02] Julia Performance Tips and Tools | How to use @time, @profile, @profview, @profview_allocs"](https://www.youtube.com/watch?v=gzvn-hdlkUg)

+If you do that for the original "pathtrace.jl" (`render()`), you'll notice that the program *waits* a lot.
+In the profile, you then see that this wait is triggered by the julia garbage collector. "stop-the-world" break.
+This means that we produce quite a lot of temporaries somewhere.
+Can you figure out, where?

+Possible solutions: Use/reuse preallocated arrays and data structures, if possible.
+Use `StaticArrays`.
+And, of course, check type stability!